-- 9.50 Affordable housing is a pressing issue in Stevenage.
+- 9.51 Affordable housing is a pressing issue in Stevenage.
 In common with most areas of the country, house prices have risen substantially since the turn of the century.
-Housing Needs surveys consistently record high numbers of households that require assistance(89).
-The provision of new affordable homes is a key priority for the Council and we will seek the provision of affordable housing on all sites where we are able to do so. - 9.51 It is recognised that affordable housing requirements should not place an unacceptable burden upon willing landowners or developers(90).
+Housing Needs surveys consistently record high numbers of households that require assistance(85).
+The provision of new affordable homes is a key priority for the Council and we will seek the provision of affordable housing on all sites where we are able to do so. - 9.52 It is recognised that affordable housing requirements should not place an unacceptable burden upon willing landowners or developers(86).
 The targets in this policy have been informed by viability evidence.
-This demonstrates that the target levels were broadly achievable at the time of the plan's writing(91). - 9.52 It is our expectation that these targets will be met and, where possible, exceeded.
+This demonstrates that the target levels were broadly achievable at the time of the plan's writing(87). - 9.53 It is our expectation that these targets will be met and, where possible, exceeded.
 House prices in Stevenage are low compared to surrounding towns.
 This plan sets a strategy for a transformational change of the town.
 This will significantly affect perceptions of Stevenage and its desirability as a place to live.
 In turn, this means there is scope for house prices to rise, relative to construction costs and other relevant values, positively affecting viability over the plan period.
-This is already being seen in certain schemes in and around the Town Centre. - 9.53 All major residential or mixed use schemes must be accompanied by a financial appraisal, based on current costs and development values at the time of the application.
+This is already being seen in certain schemes in and around the Town Centre. - 9.54 Residential or mixed use schemes, that are not target compliant or fail to meet other key Local Plan Policies (those that were inputs into the whole plan viability assessment), must be accompanied by a financial appraisal, based on current costs and development values at the time of the application.
 All appraisals will be subject to scrutiny and review by the Council's Housing team.
 It is our expectation that affordable housing provision will be maximised once reasonable costs and returns and other policy requirements have been taken into account.
-Where appraisal shows that affordable housing provision in excess of the relevant target level can be supported, this higher standard will apply.
+Where an appraisal shows that affordable housing provision in excess of the relevant target level can be supported, a higher level of provision will be encouraged. - 9.55 In all cases, the Council will consider the use of review mechanisms, clawback clauses or other relevant forms of agreement to capture any uplift in values that benefit scheme viability between the point of permission and the point of sale.
+Where necessary, these will be incorporated into any agreement secured under Policy SP5 of this plan. - 9.56 If applicants consider that target levels cannot be achieved, the appraisal must set out the particular circumstances and costs relevant to that scheme.